The Best and Worst US Airports for Cheap International Flights

 Table of Contents

 The team of Flight Experts at Going spends hundreds of hours every week searching for flight deals.
-In the last twelve months, we sent thousands of emails with flight deals from 182 US airports.
+In the past twelve months, we sent thousands of emails with flight deals from 182 US airports.

 We have high standards for our deals, too.
 We don’t send deals on certain budget airlines (like Spirit, Frontier, or Allegiant), we don’t send super-last-minute flights or flights with terrible routing.
 In short, we only send truly great deals to our members—with a savings of $550 per international economy ticket, on average—and we know that when it comes to scoring cheap international flights, geography counts.